As parents, we can agree, buying gifts for kids can quickly spin out of control. Like, how-did-my-house-become-a-toy-graveyard out of control.

-You’ll buy one item they want, one item they need, an outfit and a book.
+You’ll buy one item they want, one thing they need, an outfit and a book.

 Set a Budget Per Kid and Track it

-I spend $200 each on my older daughters, aiming for high quality items that will be useful for months to come.
-The budget for my 3 year old is $100.
-This is because the items she wants are less expensive and I don’t want to junk up my house with a ton of toys.
+I spend $200 each on my older daughters, aiming for high-quality items that will be useful for months to come.
+The budget for my 3-year-old is $100 since the items she wants are less expensive.

 Stick to Clutter Free Gifts

-If you’re sick of dealing with tons of toy clutter after Christmas, consider getting some of these clutter free gifts, instead.
-This doesn’t mean you have to buy zero toys, but by being intentional with what you buy, you can greatly reduce the Christmas clutter chaos.
+If you’re sick of dealing with tons of toy clutter after Christmas, consider getting some of these clutter-free gifts instead.
+This doesn’t mean you have to buy zero toys, but you can greatly reduce the Christmas clutter chaos by being intentional with what you buy.